 Bring to a boil.

-Turn the heat down and simmer for 20 minutes until the cabbage is tender.
+Turn the heat down and simmer for 20 minutes over low heat until the cabbage is fork tender.

 Drain the cabbage and return it to the pot.